 - the first indication that I was not living an aligned life.

 My PERFECTIONISTIC, PEOPLE PLEASING, HUSTLE story started very early in my life and only got more intense once I had kids.
 To feel like I was a good mom and employee, I coached, volunteered as manager many times, was a board member on a couple boards, and even became president on one board for a few years all so my kids were supported in pursuing their activities - lacrosse, skating, gymnastics, dance, hockey, swimming, baseball, triathlon, basketball.
-I carpooled, was involved in their education, and helped out on school field trips.
+I shuttled kids around, was involved in their education, and helped out on school field trips.
 As a family we did all the things families SHOULD do.
-We camped, tried Disneyland a couple times, and travelled for sports, hosted family dinners, large group BBQs, birthday parties, and holiday events.
-Because I knew I could handle the pressure, I even spoke at my daughter's graduation on behalf of the parents which was way out of my comfort zone, but I did it to make a memory for my daughter and her peers.
+We camped, tried Disneyland a couple times, travelled for sports, hosted family dinners, large group BBQs, birthday parties, and holiday events.
+Because I knew I could handle the pressure, I even spoke at my daughter's graduation on behalf of the parents which was way out of my comfort zone, but it certainly created a memory for my daughter and her peers.
 My husband and I did all we could to afford it all which included selling our cars to make ends meet at one time.
-We wanted our kids to feel supported in their chosen activities and to have the best experiences possible.
+We wanted our kids to feel they mattered and that they were well looked after and supported.

 My health started to waiver

 As an educator, my PERFECTIONISTIC, PEOPLE PLEASING, HUSTLE was off the charts!
-Aside from managing my own class, I was the tech support teacher who worked to help all staff members and students find their way with technology learning tools and I made sure that any tech troubles were resolved in real time.
-I coached basketball and track, and planned what I thought were great field trips, and I made sure to support my students in handling the hiccups that arose as hiccups do in school even if it meant missing my coffee or lunch breaks.
+Aside from managing my own class, I was the tech support teacher for all staff members and students, coached basketball and track, coordinated great field trips, and made sure to support my students in handling the hiccups that arose as hiccups do in school even if it meant missing my coffee or lunch breaks.
 It was my goal to make sure every kid felt they belonged in my class and that their unique super power was realized, shared and celebrated.
 I wanted my students to see me as someone whom they could rely on to help them navigate any aspect of their school life and if this meant forgetting to drink water and take bathroom breaks then that's what I did.
 I vowed to make sure all kids could look back on their grade 5 year with Ms Wilson positively and that people would see that I put our youth first!

 My health challenges grew

 Eventually, my PERFECTIONISTIC, PEOPLE PLEASING, HUSTLE had impacted my health so much that I thought I needed a change, so I applied for a job at the district level thinking that I could learn something new, have a bit more flexibility with my schedule, and perhaps see an improvement in my health.
 It was really fun to get out there to support other teachers, to teach STEM to 150 students, and to try to create some content around the new curriculum.
 I attended many fascinating conferences, and coordinated and ran various professional development experiences for our K-7 teachers.
-I spent a lot time with very dedicated educators and felt I could have a really positive impact if I just hustled a bit more.
+I spent a lot time with very dedicated educators and felt I could have a really positive impact if I HUSTLED just a bit more.
 When it was time to move on, a great teaching opportunity presented itself; one that would get me one step closer to becoming an administrator where I could really make a difference.
 This job would look great on my resume and all I would have to do next was get my masters degree.
 That's all I had to do...